-Red blood cells break down, leading to symptoms such as jaundice (orange or yellow-coloured skin or whites of eyes), pale gums, lethargy and dark-coloured urine.
+Red blood cells break down, leading to symptoms such as jaundice (orange or yellow-colored skin or whites of eyes), pale gums, lethargy and dark-colored urine.
 Other symptoms can include vomiting and weakness.

 This tick-borne illness is different from the others in that your pup can pick it up by eating the protozoa, which can occur when your dog eats infected animals such as rodents or birds.

 How can tick-borne diseases impact a dog’s immune system?

 One unfortunate fact about tick bites is that your dog can contract multiple organisms from a single bite (coinfection), and different organisms can work together to release toxins and trigger your pup’s immune system.

 Once inside your dog’s body, these tiny organisms can enter the cells and hijack the immune system.
 These organisms even help each other survive inside your pooch’s body, which can lead to chronic infections.

 A number of organs and tissues may become infected and inflamed, resulting in a wide range of symptoms, including the ones discussed above that may not appear until weeks or months after your dog is bitten.
 Disease can hide within the inflamed tissue.

 In addition to the hallmark common symptoms of fever, vomiting, swelling around joints, lameness and lethargy, other symptoms may include: